-Build UK will work to secure the right skills for the industry, now and in the future by:
+Build UK works to secure the right skills for the industry, now and in the future, by:

 - Encouraging the next generation to choose a career in construction

 - Influencing the policy landscape and working with CITB to support the skills the industry needs

 - Delivering a flexible, productive and safe workplace for everyone.

 Access to the right skills in the right place at the right time is key to the whole industry and there are real challenges for employers of all sizes in training and qualifying the workforce.

 Build UK is a CITB Prescribed Organisation and represents the views of its members that pay the CITB Levy during the three-yearly Consensus process when the industry votes on whether CITB should continue to collect a Levy.
 There are also many members that are out of scope to CITB and we need a skills system that works for everyone.
 Build UK has published its ‘Levy In – Skills Out’ proposal setting out members’ expectations in return for paying the Levy.
 This highlights how the Levy could be used more effectively to deliver better outcomes, including recognised standards for all construction occupations, a nationwide delivery system for training and qualifications, and an effective apprenticeship system, which would benefit the whole industry.

 Whilst Build UK has confirmed support for the continuation of the CITB Levy during this year’s Consensus process, it was clear that members are not prepared to wait another three years to see fundamental changes in CITB’s delivery.Click here to view Build UK’s ‘Levy In – Skills Out’ proposal